MGCodesandStats/mgcodesandstats.github.io/index.md

 ![profile](resize-0251.jpg)

 My name is Michael Grogan, I am a machine learning consultant and educator.
-I have a particular interest in time series analysis using both Python and R, and the use of such analysis in generating business intelligence solutions.
+I have a particular interest in the areas of time series analysis, NLP, and image classification using both Python and R, and the use of such analysis in generating business intelligence solutions.

 The rest of my stack includes AWS (Cloud Practitioner Certified), Docker, Linux, MySQL, PostgreSQL, Shiny.